First of June ....

 I never got to say goodbye to her.

-I remember various family members coming to the house during the day,
+I remember various family members coming to the house during the day, but I was numb.

 I wanted to go to school.